Dentures vs. Dental Implants: Which Is Right for You?

 • Health Impact: The Hidden Risk

-This is the most critical difference.
 Dentures do not stimulate the jawbone.
-Without that stimulation, the bone begins to shrink and recede.
-This process, known as bone resorption, can alter your facial structure over time, leading to a sunken appearance.
+Without that stimulation, the bone begins to shrink — a process known as bone resorption.

 The Modern Solution: Dental Implants